The Last of Us (TV series): Writing

-Halley Gross, who co-wrote The Last of Us Part II, joined the writers' room for the second season.
+Halley Gross and Ryan James, who worked on the video games, joined the writers' room for the second and third seasons, respectively.

 The Last of Us is a post-apocalyptic drama and thriller.
 Mazin wrote all first-season episodes except the seventh, written by Druckmann, and the two co-wrote the premiere and finale.
 A writers' room was established for the second season, with Mazin and Druckmann joined by Gross and Bo Shim, Mazin's first-season assistant; Mazin wrote the first five episodes and co-wrote the final two with Druckmann and Gross.
 The writers' room for the third season opened in late February 2025, joined by Ryan James, who worked on the games, and Alexandra Cheng, Mazin's second-season writing assistant.
 Mazin planned to return to writing after the second season aired.
 Druckmann, Gross, and Shim stepped away from the writers' room by July, and Mazin had started writing by August, set to take several months.

 The writers avoided making "a zombie show", considering the infected a vessel through which characters are pressured to make decisions and reveal their true selves.
 Content cut from the games was added to the series.
 Mazin compared the process to adapting a novel, with identical emotional beats despite different events.
 Some action-heavy sequences were changed to focus on character drama at HBO's encouragement.
 The second season's additional characters granted a broader focus, allowing more action sequences, and Mazin expects more in the third.
 The second season explores themes of tribalism, and highlights themes of change and growth, demonstrated in characters, communities, and the infected.
 While the first season focuses on Joel and Ellie, and the second on Ellie and Dina, the third is set to follow Abby's story.

 Druckmann wanted the adaptation to "keep the soul" from the games, particularly character relationships.
 He was open to changing aspects but wanted strong reasons, ensuring they considered impacts on later events.
 The game's outbreak takes place in 2013 with its post-apocalyptic narrative in 2033; this was changed to 2003 and 2023 as the writers felt events occurring simultaneously with broadcast was more interesting and did not fundamentally change the story.
 They added the outbreak's origins to ground the narrative, recognizing audiences are more knowledgeable about viral pandemics after COVID-19.
 The writers found the series an opportunity to delve into backstories of characters not explored in the games, wanting to better understand their motivations.
 In the first season, the writers replaced spores—the vector through which infection is spread in the games—with tendrils forming a unified network, inspired by the idea of mycelium; spores returned, in a limited extent, in the second season.